 Meanwhile, LLCs taxed as pass-through entities pay these rates:

 In order to compliantly file and pay your taxes, you’ll fill out a complete copy of federal Form 1065 including all federal K-1s, statements, and attachments.
-If you’re going to pay as a corporation, you’ll file Form IA 1120, while those taxed as LLCs will file Form IA 1040.
-That covers income taxes, but you’ll also be responsible for sales taxes if you’re in retail.
+If you’re going to pay state taxes as a corporation, you’ll file Form IA 1120, while those taxed as LLCs will file Form IA 1040.
+These forms income taxes, but you’ll also be responsible for sales taxes if you’re in retail.

 Then there are industry-specific taxes like the franchise income tax for financial institutions, fees for fuel and cigarettes, and more.
 For more information on these miscellaneous taxes, check out the Iowa Department of Revenue.

-All business owners operating in Iowa must complete a report every other year.
+All business owners operating in Iowa must complete a Biennial Report every other year.
 Not only does this report alert the state that your business is still open, but it also updates the state about any pertinent information regarding your business that may change from one year to the next.

-The report is due on odd-numbered years (so the next one will be due in 2023), and it must be submitted on or before April 1st.
-We recommend filing it online, because that keeps the biennial report fee at just $60 (there’s a small surcharge and a delay for paper filings).
+The report is due in odd-numbered years, and it must be submitted on or before April 1st.
+We recommend filing it online because that keeps the biennial report fee at just $25 (there’s a $15 surcharge and a delay for paper filings).

 In the event of a mishap or natural disaster, an insurance policy can help you navigate unexpected expenses.
 Be sure to compare your different options to get the best coverage for your particular type of business.